 No matter where you are in the arc of your career, personal finances can be tricky.
 You’re constantly weighing your salary with benefits and flexibility and work-life balance and tax benefits, and other perks.
 That’s a lot to consider!
 And if you have an unexpected setback in your employment—a layoff, a restructuring, or a pay cut—personal finances get even more complicated and stressful.
 Here’s how to plan for an unexpected career bump.

-No Career Is Perfect – Plan for Change
+No Career Is Perfect or a Guarantee – Plan for Change

 Time your move

-If you’re sick of your job and you have the luxury of timing your departure, do so carefully..
+If you’re ready to leave your job and you have the luxury of timing your departure, do so carefully.
 Wait until you’ve thoroughly researched how your budget and lifestyle will be affected and until you have that money saved up.
 Before you leave your job, start practicing what it will mean to live off of a shrunken budget—fewer meals out, no new clothes, no beach vacation.
 Those sacrifices will look different to each person, so plan out what your sacrifices will be.

 Account for those extras